Breaking the Bamboo Ceiling

 The DCA report shows that 61% of Asians in Australian firms felt they needed to conform to Western leadership models.
 In a practical sense this means they felt they needed to be more assertive and engage in self-promotion.
 At the same time, they felt Asian cultural attributes related to reserve and respect for seniority were misinterpreted.
 Businesses need to change the measures of success and do more to actively promote diverse leadership teams.

-As cited in a recent article in the Financial Review, some firms such as professional services giants, PwC, Deloitte, and KPMG, are leading the way in promoting greater cultural diversity at senior levels but are using different approaches with some favoring informal quotas and others looking to provide training on unconscious bias.
+As cited in an article in the Financial Review, some firms such as professional services giants, PwC, Deloitte, and KPMG, are leading the way in promoting greater cultural diversity at senior levels but are using different approaches with some favoring informal quotas and others looking to provide training on unconscious bias.

 Firms also need to look at the issue from a business sustainability perspective.
 Many have not yet grasped the impact of the shift of global commerce towards Asia, and even fewer have realized the strategic opportunities created by a culturally diverse workforce.
 Asian employees can bring new perspectives and a welcome range to social connections to a business.
 They can help businesses to navigate the opportunities and pitfalls of a changing world, yet it few firms are doing so.
 A recent DCA report indicates that only 15% agree that their organization leverages cultural diversity to better service clients.